 backend bk_static http-request set-header X-LB %[req.hdr(Host),lower]%[req.uri,lower] balance hdr(X-LB) hash-type consistent

-HAProxy and Varnish works very well together.
-Each soft can benefit from performance and flexibility of the other one.
+HAProxy and Varnish work very well together.
+Each soft can benefit from the performance and flexibility of the other one.